lf-neves/HC-Challenge/README.md

 # HC-Challenge
-Web app build with Vite JS and React to consume an API Gifs
+Web app build with Vite JS and React to consumes giphy API

-> This project uses giphy api data and allows user to navigate into the gifs by search, ordering or loading more gifs.
+> This project uses giphy api data and allows user to navigate into the gifs by search, ordering or loading more.

 ### Improvements